visit/citybreak-online-doc/_includes/template.md

 <script data-cb-template-trackerscript>
 </script>
 ```
 Integrate your cookie consent solutions that leverage script-tag rewriting by simply including one script tag with the data attribute ``data-cb-template-trackerscript``.
+Your cookie consent solution needs to support script-tag rewriting.
 The online will use the attributes of the script tag as a template when producing script tags containing trackers.

 #### Language select feature